Zelgadis87/rule-reactor/README.md

 But, most importantly you can set regular JavaScript break points in your rule conditions!
 If you have a complex condition, then break it into several functions while doing development.

-To assist in unit testing rules, RuleReactor keeps track of the maximum number of potential matches found for a rule as well as how many times it was test, activated, or fired.
-These statistics are printed to the console when the .run command completes if the trace level is set to 3.
+To assist in unit testing rules, RuleReactor keeps track of the maximum number of potential matches found for a rule as well as how many times it was tested, activated, or fired.
+These statistics are printed to the console in the order just listed when the .run command completes if the trace level is set to 3.
+They are also available as data properties of a rule instance.

 # Performance & Size